-Hello and welcome!
-Thank you so much for your interest in my techniques!
+Thank you so much for your interest in my painting techniques!
+Hope you enjoy this detailed description of my materials and process.

 What is Encaustic: